gemfire/gemfire-developer-website/content/tutorials/gemfire-for-kubernetes/autoscaling-gf4k8s-custom-metrics/index.md

 # Conclusion

-Since GFK48S 2.3, automatically scaling a GemFire for Kubernetes cluster using CPU utilization and/or custom metrics is possible.
-GFK8S built-in HorizontalPodScaler allows a hands-off way to respond to a throughput spikes, disk space and memory utilization, and more using many existing GemFire metrics.
-This writeup covers the basics of configuration, but more complex queries and configuration that involve multiple metrics at once could be implemented to handle a variety of scenarios.
+With VMware GemFire for Kubernetes 2.3, users now have the ability to autoscale GemFire clusters based on CPU utilization and custom metrics.
+The integrated HorizontalPodScaler can respond to throughput spikes, disk space and memory utilization, and more by leveraging GemFire's extensive statistics.
+While this guide covers the fundamentals of configuration, more advanced setups using multiple metrics at once could be created to address a variety of scenarios.